Professional tongue-tie division and infant-feeding support

 Weekend appointments for newborns unable to feed possible in the Peak District (£50 surcharge), please use Contact Form below.

 Babies treated up to 1 year of age.

 When I discovered information about tongue-ties in 2007, it was my 'lightbulb' moment.
 The path was set for me to acquire training as an IBCLC and for experience and competency in frenulotomies (division of the tongue-tie).

-I now provide infant feeding clinic services for mothers who need support with their babies, both for breast feeding and bottle feeding.
+I now provide infant feeding clinic services for parents who need support with their babies, both for breastfeeding, chestfeeding and bottle feeding.
 I have extensive experience and expertise in this field and have been a tongue tie practitioner since 2011.
 I am fully insured and a member of the Royal College of Midwives, the Lactation Consultants of Great Britain, International Lactation Consultant Association and the Association of Tongue-Tie Practitioners.

 I worked in the NHS, initially as a nurse and then as a midwife for 30 years, before leaving my positions as Lead Midwife for infant feeding and Supervisor of Midwives, for private practice.